ecksii/ecksii/README.md

 - 👋 Hi, I’m @ecksii
 - 👀 I’m interested in...a lot!
 Have about 5 unfinished projects on the go...time to start a new one! 😍
-- 🌱 I’m currently learning website building again...its been 10+ years since I learnt HTML....time to dust off the cobwebs!
+- 🌱 I’m currently procrastinating
 - 💞️ I’m looking to collaborate on any ideas you might have!
 LGBTQ+ people to the front :)
 - 📫 How to reach me, discord @ecksi_11
 - ⚡ Fun fact: I lose my phone daily